google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 <!--
 In general, our goal is to end up with the smallest number of components that explains the most amount of variance.

-As usual, you may let scikit-learn choose the optimal number of components, unless you have a set number in mind for your usecase.
+As usual, you may let scikit-learn choose the optimal number of components, unless you have a set number in mind for your use case.

 -->

 ---

-# Your Turn!
+# Your Turn

 <!--
 We will now turn to the lab, where we will apply PCA to a dataset on wine.
 Then we will build a logistic regression model.